anagamca/Java-REST-challenge/README.md

 Finish as many of the TODOs as you can to complete the rest stack/application.
 There are a couple of bonus TODOs lying around so kudos if you get to them.
 Feel free to add or remove dependencies as you see fit.
 You may also attach other technology or applications that you would like to this application.
+Please include any documentation here in this readme that you would like us to know such as what is complete or not complete and any thoughts around future improvements.

 ### Installing Dependencies
 - Install java 1.8